 In general, we can “turn toward the light” to counter negativity when it strikes just as a plant turns toward sunlight and away from darkness.
 This turning into the light helps to broaden us, and thus it expands our range of vision according to Barbara Fredrickson, Ph.
 D. and author of the book Positivity.

 First, we can dispute negative thinking as negative thoughts and emotions feed on each other.
-If we can counter negative thinking we can stop the fuel that ignites negative emotions, but how does this happen?
+If we can counter negative thinking we can stop the fuel that ignites negative emotions and counteract negativity, but how does this happen?

 Here are some ways to help turn the table on negativity: